basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/c.md

 // see the taste_of_riak.c file for memory cleanup, etc
 ```

-That was easy.
-We simply request the objects by bucket and key.

 ###Updating Objects In Riak

-To update we simply just store the new value with the same key using the `riak_object` instance that's returned from `riak_get`.
+To perform an update, we store the new value with the same key using the `riak_object` instance that's returned from `riak_get`.

 ```c